drk1wi/Modlishka/README.md

 # ..Modlishka..

 Modlishka is a powerful and flexible HTTP reverse proxy.
-It implements an entirely new and interesting approach of handling browser-based HTTP traffic flow, which allows to transparently proxy multi-domain destination traffic, both TLS and non-TLS, over a single domain, without a requirement of installing any additional certificate on the client.
-What does this exactly mean?
+It implements an entirely new and interesting approach of handling browser-based HTTP traffic flow, which allows it to transparently proxy multi-domain destination traffic, both TLS and non-TLS, over a single domain, without a requirement of installing any additional certificate on the client.
+What exactly does this mean?
 In short, it simply has a lot of potential, that can be used in many use case scenarios...

 From the security perspective, Modlishka can be currently used to:
 -	Support ethical phishing penetration tests with a transparent and automated reverse proxy component that has a universal 2FA “bypass” support.
--  Automatically poison HTTP 301 browsers cache and permanently hijack non-TLS URLS.
--  Diagnose and hijack browser-based applications HTTP traffic from the "Client Domain Hooking" attack perspective.
 -  Wrap legacy websites with TLS layer, confuse crawler bots and automated scanners, etc.

-Modlishka was written as an attempt overcome standard reverse proxy limitations and as a personal challenge to see what is possible with sufficient motivation and a bit of extra research time.
+Modlishka was written as an attempt to overcome standard reverse proxy limitations and as a personal challenge to see what is possible with sufficient motivation and a bit of extra research time.
-The achieved results appeared to be very interesting and the tool was initially released and later updated with aim to:
+The achieved results appeared to be very interesting and the tool was initially released and later updated with an aim to:
 - Highlight currently used two factor authentication ([2FA](https://blog.duszynski.eu/phishing-ng-bypassing-2fa-with-modlishka/)) scheme weaknesses, so adequate security solutions can be created and implemented by the industry.
 - Support other projects that could benefit from a universal and transparent reverse proxy.
 - Raise community awareness about modern phishing techniques and strategies and support penetration testers in their daily work.